From the Author: Give me 4 Days and I'll

 the carpet with a soft brush or your fingers.
 Put on a pair of

-rubber or latex gloves if you use your fingers.
+rubber gloves if you use your fingers.

 Allow to dry.